Traditional employees have income tax deducted before they get paid by their employer.

 Using an accountant to submit your tax return

-If the type of income you received during the tax year are fairly simple (just salary and dividends perhaps), you may find HMRC’s online submission tool simple enough.
-But if you have received income from multiple sources, or have complex tax arrangements, you may prefer to outsource the submission to an accountant.
+If the type of income you received during the tax year is fairly simple (just salary and dividends, perhaps), you may find HMRC’s online submission tool simple enough.

 Most limited company accountants will file your personal tax return for a one-off fee (typically between £100 and £200, plus VAT).